 The impact of selection on female body mass on the other studied traits was weak when measured in ad libitum conditions.
 Male body mass showed a correlated response to selection, suggesting that genes determining weight are mostly on autosomal chromosomes.
 Larval survival rate also displayed a slight correlated response, with larvae from heavy lines surviving better than those from light lines.
-And finally, fecundity tended to decrease for both heavy and light lines compared to control lines.
+Finally, fecundity tended to decrease for both heavy and light lines compared to control lines.
 Overall, while selection on female body mass was highly efficient in both directions, it did not lead to the emergence of a complex phenotypic syndrome such as the one observed in invasive populations of H. axyridis.
-Weak correlated responses to direct selection on a focal trait is not uncommon (Spitze et al. 1991).
-Potential explanations include the relatively short duration of artificial selection experiments or the fact that presumed trade-offs underlying the evolution of adaptive life histories often become visible only in stressful environments (Schluter et al. 1991).
+At first glance, this result seems contradictory with the fact that most life-history traits often covary with size (Woodward et al. 2005).
+However, observing weak correlated responses of other traits to direct selection on a single focal trait is not uncommon in experimental selection assays (Spitze et al. 1991).
+A first potential explanation is related to the relatively short duration of our artificial selection experiments, which led to a female body mass increase of 12%.
+In comparison, Malerba et al. (2018) used 280 generations of artificial selection to evolve a 10-fold difference in mean body size between small- and large-selected lineages of the phytoplankton Dunaliella tertiolecta.
+In the Malbera et al. (2018) experiment, the intense selection on the size resulted in a shift in several traits involved in the ability of this species to cope with resource fluctuations.
+It is possible that H. axyridis would have exhibited such shifts over time.
+A second potential explanation relies on the fact that presumed trade-offs underlying the evolution of adaptive life histories often become visible only in stressful environments (Schluter et al. 1991).
+Finally, although metabolic theory explains the covariation between size and demography across species, this pattern does not seem to hold within a species and the link between size and other life-history traits within species could be less direct than commonly thought (Malerba et al. 2019).